 Total Hours | 30 |

-Some of these courses have prerequisites; students must complete all of a course's prerequisites before they may register for that course.
+Some courses have prerequisites; students must complete all of a course's prerequisites before they may register for that course.

 Core Courses